 Amendment and Termination.
-The incentive plan will terminate on February 23, 2015, unless earlier terminated by the compensation committee.
-The compensation committee may suspend, discontinue, modify or amend the incentive plan at any time prior to its termination, except that outstanding awards may not be amended to reduce the purchase or base price of outstanding options or SARs.
+The incentive plan will terminate on the fifth anniversary of the effective date of the incentive plan, unless earlier terminated by the board of directors.
+The board of directors may suspend, discontinue, modify or amend the incentive plan at any time prior to its termination, except that outstanding awards may not be amended to reduce the purchase or base price of outstanding options or SARs.
 However, before an amendment may be made that would adversely affect a participant who has already been granted an award, the participant's consent must be obtained, unless the change is necessary to comply with Section 409A of the Code.

-U.S. Federal Income Tax Consequences of Awards Granted under the Incentive Plan
+Federal Income Tax Consequences of Awards Granted under the Incentive Plan